DataDog/hiring-engineers/answers.md

 ![picture](./img/8.png)

 Then I set up the alerts.
-Depending on which monitor is triggered the message needs to be catered to it. {{#is_alert}}{{/is_alert}} for example will let me know if the data output is over 800.
+Depending on which monitor is triggered the message needs to be catered to the specific monitor. {{#is_alert}}{{/is_alert}} for example will let me know if the data output is over 800.
 I included all three alerts, the warning and the scenario in which there is no data.

 It looked like this: